mattrips/scratchPad/Protocol Conformance.md

-&#9724; implementation
-: Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the requirement.

 &#9724; member of a type
 : A property, method, initializer, typealias or enum case is a member of a given type if it is declared in any of:  the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.